Great bustard: Diet

 The species is omnivorous, taking different foods in differing seasons.
 In northwestern Spain in August, 48.4% of the diet of adult birds was green plant material, 40.9% was invertebrates and 10.6% was seeds.
 In the same population during winter, seeds and green plant material constituted almost the entirety of the diet.
 Alfalfa is seemingly preferred in the diet of birds from Spain.
-Other favoured plant life in the diet can including legumes, crucifers, common dandelion and grapes and the dry seeds of wheat and barley.
+Other favoured plant life in the diet can include legumes, crucifers, common dandelion and grapes and the dry seeds of wheat and barley.
 Among animal prey, insects are generally eaten and are the main food for young bustards in their first summer, though they then switch to the seasonal herbivorous preferences of adults by winter.
-Coleoptera (including beetles), Hymenoptera (including bees, wasps and ants) and Orthoptera (including crickets, grasshoppers and locusts) are mainly taken, largely based on availability and abundance.
-Small vertebrates, including small rodents, frogs, lizards and chicks of other birds, may supplement the diet when the opportunity arises.
-Great bustards may eat toxic blister beetles of the genus Meloe to self-medicate (Zoopharmacognosy) increasing sexual arousal of males.
+Coleoptera, Hymenoptera and Orthoptera are mainly taken, largely based on availability and abundance.
+Small vertebrates supplement the diet when the opportunity arises.
+Great bustards sometimes eat toxic blister beetles of the genus Meloe to self-medicate, increasing sexual arousal of males.
 Some plants selected in the mating season showed in-vitro activity against laboratory models of parasites and pathogens.
+There are some differences between the diets of female and male bustards as a result of sexual dimorphism in weight, one of the highest in birds.